 Wassailing is nowadays associated with Christmas but was (and in some areas still is) practised on Twelfth Night (5th or 6th of January) and sometimes on Old Twelvey (17th January) since the ritual pre-dates the introduction of the Gregorian Calendar in 1752.

-This particular bowl, due to be sold at auction in Salisbury in the summer, is believed to be unique as it still contains a decorative boss depicting the arms of Charles II.
+This particular bowl, due to be sold at auction in Salisbury on 6th July, is believed to be unique as it still contains a decorative boss depicting the arms of Charles II.
 It is recorded in a 1936 edition of Apollo magazine in an article by renowned treen collector, Owen Evans-Thomas, titled ‘The Wassail Bowl and the Custom of Wassailing at Christmas Time’.
-It’s provenance and rarity mean that it is expected to fetch in the region of £10,000 when it comes under the hammer at Woolley and Wallis.
+Its provenance and rarity mean that it is expected to fetch in the region of £10,000 when it comes under the hammer at Woolley and Wallis in July.

 “We have sold several large wassail bowls in recent years, including one in 2017 for £17,500 which was dated to 1694 and named for Thomas White, possibly of Weymouth,” explained Works of Art specialist, Mark Yuan-Richards.
 “However, this is the first of this type which we have sold with a cover and it is an extremely fine example.”